 The differences are in the precision, control, reproducibility and speed in the extraction of the follicular grafts, minimizing damages to the follicles and time of the surgery.

 Robotics guided by computer image, keeps constant and precise movements and also identifies and signals the direction and angle of hair to be removed.

 It keeps the removal parameters constant, eliminating errors caused by fatigue and manual variability.

 The computerized mapping of the density and type of follicular unit allows a selective and controlled removal of the follicle distance from each other, avoiding density faults in localized areas.
-The drilling depth is also controlled by the Artas system, avoiding damage to the grafts.
+The drilling depth is also controlled by the Robotic System, avoiding damage to the grafts.

 Agile, controlled and repetitive movements are easily performed by the robot, allowing faster grafting